cypress-io/cypress-realworld-app/README.md

 Prerequisites include an Auth0 account and a Tenant configured for use with a SPA.
 Environment variables from Auth0 are to be placed in the [.env](./.env).
 For more details see [Auth0 Application Setup](http://on.cypress.io/auth0#Auth0-Application-Setup) and [Setting Auth0 app credentials in Cypress](http://on.cypress.io/auth0#Setting-Auth0-app-credentials-in-Cypress).

-Start the application with `yarn dev:auth0` and run Cypress with `yarn cypress:open`.
+To start the application with Auth0, replace the current **src/index.tsx** file with the **src/index.auth0.tsx** file and start the application with `yarn dev:auth0` and run Cypress with `yarn cypress:open`.

 The only passing spec on this branch will be the [auth0 spec](./cypress/tests/ui-auth-providers/auth0.spec.ts); all others will fail.
 Please note that your test user will need to authorize your Auth0 app before the tests will pass.